gleam-lang/website/_posts/2024-08-26-welcome-lambda.md

 Lambda operates in a wide array of fields, from machine learning, to distributed systems, crypto infrastructure, video games, animation, and more.
-They often use other BEAM languages such as Elixir and Erlang, as well as well-typed languages such as Rust, and now they are expanding their technology stack to include Gleam.
+They often use other BEAM languages such as Elixir and Erlang, as well as strongly-typed languages such as Rust, and now they are expanding their technology stack to include Gleam.

 Lambda has a broad portfolio of impactful open-source projects, such as [lambdaworks](https://github.com/lambdaclass/lambdaworks), a collection of efficient cryptographic primitives for proving systems;
-[Cairo-VM](https://github.com/lambdaclass/cairo-vm), the Rust-based virtual machine for the Cairo language; and [Erlings](https://github.com/lambdaclass/erlings), a resourceful guide for mastering Erlang from the basics to advanced topics.
+[Cairo-VM](https://github.com/lambdaclass/cairo-vm), the Rust-based virtual machine for the Cairo language; and [Erlings](https://github.com/lambdaclass/erlings), a comprehensive set of exercises for mastering Erlang's fundamentals and advanced topics.

 <video autoplay muted loop controls>
   <source src="/images/news/welcome-lambda/champions.mp4" type="video/mp4">